Half term fun at Anglesey Abbey

 Head to the Hoe Fen Wildlife Discovery Area for a real family adventure in the woods.

-Collect your Wild Adventure scrapbook from the Inspiration Station; its packed with 50 great adventures to complete before you're 11¾s - don't worry you can be older - even adults like taking part.
+Collect your Wild Adventure scrapbook from Visitor Reception; its packed with 50 great adventures to complete before you're 11¾s - don't worry you can be older - even adults like taking part.

 Make sure you get a sticker when you complete each activity or get an adult to sign your scrapbook.